Syedshahriaz/vodus/README.md

 1. All HTML code is in index.html
 2. Used SCSS for this project and the built file is stye.css
 3. Dami data is stored in product.json
-4. All scripts are in the script.js file
+4. All Javascript are in the script.js file

 If you want to run the project locally then need to run index.html from the live server.
 Otherwise, CORS error will be occured.